BirdVox/bv_context_adaptation/progress.md

 3. [DONE] Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units and 10 tolerances.
 It results in 6*10=60 CSV files.

-4. Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
+4. [DONE] Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
 Store in 60 CSV files.

 G. Snowball on BirdVox-70k